Navigation: THE REMOTE DATABASE VERSION >

 •Checking "Make password visible rather than dots" allows you to see what you are typing in the Password field, if you aren't sure you got it right.

-If you have access to multiple databases with the same login (described more in this section of the main Web Network Version Help page), after a successful login a window will come up allowing you to choose between them, by Organization Name.
+If you have access to multiple databases with the same login (described more in this section of the main Remote Database Version Help page), after a successful login a window will come up allowing you to choose between them, by Organization Name.

 If you attempt to log in three times in a row unsuccessfully with the same email address, you will be locked out, until you are unlocked by another user with Administrator access.
 If you are the only Administrator, you will have to ask Software4Nonprofits to unlock you.
 If there is an Administrator who can unlock you, please ask them first before asking Software4Nonprofits to do it.
 You will be shown a message with information about this, including the name(s) and email address(es) of your Administrator(s).
 You will also be sent an email about this.
 Your Administrator or Software4Nonprofits can also reset your password, if you have forgotten it.
 See User Management for details.